romatallinn/sustainme/README.md

 Goals:

-Tring to become better at programming, also planning.
+Trying to become better at programming, also planning.

 Reality: